 The world’s first flight attendant was a man.
 He was a German named Heinrich Kubis and he was a steward on LZ-10 Schwaben zeppelin, a rigid blimp like aircraft that began ferrying passengers in 1912.
 Here’s Kubis at work:

 The first flight attendant to serve on an airplane was a 14-year-old boy named Jack Sanderson.
 It was 1922 and he was hired by The Daimler Airway (later part of British Airways):

 When commercial airlines took to the sky in the U.S., it was with an all-male staff.
 A 19-year-old Cuban American named Amaury Sanchez was the steward for Pan American’s inaugural flight in 1928.
 Pan Am maintained an all-male steward workforce for 16 years.

 Unnamed steward, 1920s (source):

 Like Kubis’ suit and bow tie, Sanderson’s military-style jacket, and our anonymous steward’s white coat reveal, the steward role was taken very seriously: they played an important role in an elite world.
 This would change with the democratization of air travel and the introduction of the female flight attendant during World War II.
-By the ’50s, many airlines would only hire women and the occupation would become increasingly feminized and trivialized, just like the once all-male activity of cheerleading.Lisa Wade is a professor of sociology at Occidental College.
+By the ’50s, many airlines would only hire women and the occupation would become increasingly feminized and trivialized, just like the once all-male activity of cheerleading.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
 You can follow her on Twitter and Facebook.